-5.5 Drug detection windows
+Drug detection windows

 After ingestion, drugs are distributed throughout the body and appear in various body tissues in a time dependent manner.
 The time period which the drug can be reliably detected in any test matrix is called the ‘window of detection’.
 The window of detection of a drug is a function of a combination of many factors including the drug’s tendency to be distributed, the matrix/sample type (blood, urine etc), the metabolic pathway of the drug and the individual’s response to the drug.
-Figure 10 gives a general indication of detection times in common test matrices.
-More specific individual drug information is given in Figure 11.
+Table 5 gives a general indication of detection times in common test matrices.
+More specific individual drug information is given in table 6.
 Urine is the most commonly used specimen due to its ease of collection and long window of detection (drugs can be detected for a number of days, and in some cases, weeks, after last use).
 It is the universally preferred sample to screen for the presence/absence of drugs.
 Urine is unsuitable for determining drug levels, due to the many factors which affect the composition and concentration of urine.

-Figure 10: Drug detection times in biological matrices